prototypefund/open-theater-api/README.md

 #### Trigger Server
 A server hosting one or more project and/or channel specific trigger endpoints.
 Delivers real time trigger payloads to clients that are subscribed to its endpoints.

+#### Cueing Software
+Software that sends cues in the context of a live show.
+This can be a specialized subtitle software, the Open Theater demo desktop sender app or any software used by theater technicians and/or subtitle personell in a live show.
+It will need to either support sending Open Theater API or to translate it's own outgoing signals into Open Theater trigger payloads via an adapter app.

 ## Provisioning API

 status: test ready

+### Endpoints

+The provisioning API functions based on HTTP GET endpoints that all can be reached by clients.
+It is planned to expanded by open-api v3 spec files in the future.

+- Repository Server Endpoint: `<Repository URI or IP>/projectList.json` references then projectspecific trigger API endpoints as well as
+- several channel specific Provisioning Endpoints: `<FileServer>/fileList.json`
+- as well as all the files listed in the above.

 ### Terminology